-- Mix Columns: Each column is transformed using a mathematical function which then further creates a new matrix of the same number of bytes
+- Mix Columns: Each column is transformed using a mathematical function, which creates a new matrix of the same number of bytes.

-So far, the AES encryption algorithm is known to be the safest method of encryption.
+So far, the AES encryption algorithm is known to be the safest encryption method.
 It is popularly used by VPNs and other privacy and security tools to ensure secure data transmission.
-While it is not impossible to crack AES encryption, it is a complex task to break it.
+While it is not impossible to crack AES encryption, breaking it is complex.

 RSA is an asymmetric encryption algorithm.
-At first, only one key was used for the encryption and decryption processes.
-Anyone with the key could access that message, but due to RSA encryption, there are two keys: the public key and the private one.
-The public key can be used to encrypt the message, but only the private key decrypts the messages.
+At first, only one key was used for the encryption and decryption.
+Anyone with the key could access that message, but due to RSA encryption, there are two keys: public and private.
+The public key can encrypt the message, but only the private key decrypts the messages.
 This has made encryption and decryption a lot more secure.

 RSA encryption uses prime numbers.
-Different concepts, including trapdoor functions, generating primes, and Carmichael's totient function, can generate public and private keys.
+Different concepts can generate public and private keys, including trapdoor functions, generating primes, and Carmichael’s totient function.

 TLS is a widely used security protocol.
-To secure web sessions, it evolved from Secure Socket Layers (SSL), which was initially developed by Netscape Communications Corporation in 1994. it was mainly designed to carry out secure communications over the internet.
+It evolved from Secure Socket Layers (SSL) to secure web sessions, initially developed by Netscape Communications Corporation in 1994. it was mainly designed to carry out secure communications over the Internet.
 TLS is now primarily used in encrypting communication between web applications and servers, such as a web browser loading a website would use TLS encryption.
 It is also used for other communications, such as email messaging and voice-over IP.

-The protocol combines symmetric and asymmetric cryptography, which provides increased security to the data transfer.
+The protocol combines symmetric and asymmetric cryptography, providing increased data transfer security.
 A session key is generated and exchanged using asymmetric cryptography.
-That session key encrypts the data sent by one end and decrypts the data received by the other end.
+That session key encrypts the data sent by one end and decrypts the data received by the other.
 After this use, the session key is discarded.
 It ensures a secure transfer of data between both ends.

 It uses different methods to ensure protection.